5T - upon open of a new 5 min candle a 60-90 second move in one direction gets faded for the last 3 min of the candle in the

 POI– Point of Interest

-Position – The side that you are in a stock.
+Position – The side that you are in a trading vehicle.
 What you are holding; either short or long.

-Pullback – When a stock is strong (going up) and comes off (goes down) a little bit.
+Pullback – When a trading instrument is strong (going up) and comes off (goes down) a little bit.
 The thought is that it will probably go back up again at some point.

 Quad Exit -I use QUAD EXITS to honor the principal of "Choices" (hence emotional freedom while being in a trade)

 quad exits for immediate risk reduction: I am all in and my system has a high expectancy of immediate profits